warped-pinball/origin/README.md

 Screenshots are produced automatically by the **Update Mobile Screenshots** workflow and uploaded as artifacts.
 They are not committed to the repository.

+## Shared JavaScript Client

+API calls used by both the web UI and the mobile app live under `shared/`.
+Run `node shared/scripts/build.js` to generate `api.js` and copy it into the correct locations.
+The script also respects the `PUBLIC_API_URL` environment variable so both clients use the same API base URL.
+See `docs/JS_CLIENT.md` for details.

 ## Continuous Integration

 Pull requests run both backend and mobile tests.
 Building the backend Docker image and Android APK happens when changes land on `main` or a release is published.
 Check the workflow runs for downloadable artifacts.